 Fuel cells can provide heat and electricity for buildings and electrical power for vehicles and electronic devices.

 Fuel cells work like batteries, but they do not run down or need recharging.
 They produce electricity and heat as long as fuel is supplied.
 A fuel cell consists of two electrodes—a negative electrode (or anode) and a positive electrode (or cathode)—sandwiched around an electrolyte.
 A fuel, such as hydrogen, is fed to the anode, and air is fed to the cathode.
-In a polymer electrolyte membrane (PEM) fuel cell, a catalyst separates hydrogen atoms into protons and electrons, which take different paths to the cathode.
+In a polymer electrolyte membrane fuel cell, a catalyst separates hydrogen atoms into protons and electrons, which take different paths to the cathode.
 The electrons go through an external circuit, creating a flow of electricity.
 The protons migrate through the electrolyte to the cathode, where they reunite with oxygen and the electrons to produce water and heat

 Although the basic operations of all fuel cells are the same, special varieties have been developed to take advantage of different electrolytes and serve different application needs.
 The fuel and the charged species migrating through the electrolyte may be different, but the principle is the same.
 An oxidation occurs at the anode, while a reduction occurs at the cathode.
-The two reactions are connected by a charged species which migrates through the electrolyte and electrons which flow through the external circuit.
+The two reactions are connected by a charged species that migrates through the electrolyte and electrons that flow through the external circuit.

 The direct-methanol fuel cell (DMFC) is similar to the PEM cell in that it uses a proton conducting polymer membrane as an electrolyte.
 However, DMFCs use methanol directly on the anode, which eliminates the need for a fuel reformer.
 DMFCs are of interest for powering portable electronic devices, such as laptop computers and battery rechargers.
 Methanol provides a higher energy density than hydrogen, which makes it an attractive fuel for portable devices.